Trapped in the past or living in the present

 There has been a huge amount of tragedy in my life and some of it actually happened.
 Mark Twain

 You have been stony for too many years.

 Try something different.

 - Practice “Befriending” meditation .
 More Self-Compassion meditations

 - 45 min audio talk + meditationby Sharon Salzberg, listen on your commute or otherwise

 - Reclaim your life – take up an activity what you used to do when things were less busy, it can be something as small as reading a magazine, listening to music or something bigger such as taking up an old hobby or activity.
 It is only important that it should be something that puts you back in touch with a part of your life that you had forgotten – a part of you that you may have been telling yourself was lost somehow, a passion buried under the ashes.

 - Do a good-natured deed for someone else, a random act of kindness.
-It needn’t be something big – leave a treat on your colleague's desk, carry somebody’s shopping bag, pay the toll for the car behind you … the list is endless.
+It needn’t be something big – carry somebody’s shopping bag, let someone go in front of you in queue, pick up litter on the beach or on your street, hold the door open for a stranger and pay them a compliment, bake a cake for the office, pay the toll for the car behind you … the list is endless.
 Give for the sake of giving and imbue it with warmth and empathy.
 Make a mental note of how you feel.